Below, find everything you need to know about the Venture Application, including:

-Check out our selection criteria above regarding “Makes a Unique Contribution to Jewish Life” – we welcome you to apply, as long as your mission aligns!
+Check out our selection criteria regarding “Makes a Unique Contribution to Jewish Life.”
+We welcome you to apply, as long as your mission aligns!

-I’ve read all of the information in the application and I’m still not sure if my venture meets your criteria.
+I’ve read all of the information in the application and I’m still not sure if my venture meets the criteria.
 How can I get more information?

-UpStart will host Informational Webinars in September and October to review the criteria, provide insight into the program’s requirements, and answer your questions about the application process.
-Click here to RSVP for a webinar.
+UpStart will host informational webinars to review the program criteria and eligibility requires, provide insight into the program’s arc of learning, and answer your questions about the application process.
+Find dates and times of informational webinars here.